Product

 A record that gets smarter over time

-As data enters the system, Olomon identifies patterns, surfaces gaps, and increases the accuracy and completeness of every record.
+As data enters the system, Olomon identifies patterns, surfaces gaps, and builds accuracy over time.
 The longer a record exists, the more valuable it becomes.

 Completeness scoring